rojo-rbx/rbx-dom/docs/xml.md

 The `ColorSequence` data type is represented by a series of floating-point numbers seperated by a single space.
 Every 5 elements in this series represents a single keypoint of the `ColorSequence`.
 The elements are written in the order `Time`, `Value.R`, `Value.G`, `Value.B`, and `Envelope`.

-At this moment, the `Envelope` section of this sequence is unused and SHOULD always be `0`.
+At this moment, the `Envelope` section of this sequence is unused and should always be `0`.
 It MUST be included.

 `ColorSequence` values MUST have one keypoint with the `Time` field set to `0` and MUST have one keypoint with the `Time` field set to `1`.